 10th Annual SCCT Comprehensive Board Review and Update of Cardiovascular CT

-The Board Review and Updated of Cardiovascular CT course will be held Wednesday, July 11 - Thursday, July 12, 2018.
+The Board Review and Updated of Cardiovascular CT course was held Wednesday, July 11 - Thursday, July 12, 2018.

 After participating in this activity, the participants should be better able to: